exlennis/fomo-system/docs/02-standards/fomo-tag-management-FEEDBACK.md

-# Feedback Note: FOMO Tag Management Guidelines
+# FOMO Tag Management Guidelines: Feedback Note

 This document synthesizes analysis, discussions, and research findings to provide structured feedback on the FOMO Tag Management Guidelines v01.
 It identifies strengths, areas for improvement, and specific recommendations to enhance alignment with the broader FOMO framework.